Richard Le Gallienne: Life and career

-He was born Richard Thomas Gallienne in Liverpool, England, to a middle-class family.
+Richard Thomas Gallienne was born at West Derby, Liverpool, England, eldest son of Jean ("John") Gallienne (1843-1929), manager of the Birkenhead Brewery, and his wife Jane (1839-1910), née Smith.
 He attended the (then) all boys public school Liverpool College.
 After leaving school he changed his name to Le Gallienne and started work in an accountant's office in London.
 In 1883, his father took him to a lecture by Oscar Wilde in Birkenhead.
 He soon abandoned this job to become a professional writer with ambitions of being a poet.
 His book My Ladies' Sonnets appeared in 1887, and in 1889 he became, for a brief time, literary secretary to Wilson Barrett.
 In the summer of 1888 he met Wilde, and the two had a brief affair.
 Le Gallienne and Wilde continued an intimate correspondence after the end of the affair.
+Directly following this affair, Gallienne stayed with Joseph Gleeson White and his wife in Christchurch, Hampshire.

 He joined the staff of the newspaper The Star in 1891 and wrote for various papers under the name Logroller.
 He contributed to The Yellow Book, and associated with the Rhymers' Club.

 His first wife, Mildred Lee, and their second daughter, Maria, died in 1894 during childbirth, leaving behind Richard and their daughter Hesper Joyce.
 After Mildred's death he carried with him at all times, including while married to his second wife, an urn containing Mildred's ashes.
 Rupert Brooke, who met Le Gallienne in 1913 aboard a ship bound for the United States but did not warm to him, wrote a short poem "For Mildred's Urn" satirising this behaviour.

 In 1897 he married the Danish journalist Julie Nørregaard.
 She became stepmother to Hesper, and their daughter Eva was born 11 January 1899.
 In 1901 and 1902, he was a writer for The Rambler, a magazine produced by Herbert Vivian intended to be a revival of Samuel Johnson's periodical of the same name.

 In 1903 Nørregaard left Richard, taking both of his daughters to live in Paris.
 Nørregaard later sent Hesper to live with her paternal grandparents in an affluent part of London while Eva remained with her mother.
 Julie later cited his inability to provide a stable home or pay his debts, alcoholism, and womanising as grounds for divorce.
 Their daughter Eva would grow up to take on some of her father's negative traits, including womanising and heavy drinking.